Besides the cyclotron and hotcells, there are many resources available for use in the Facility.

 In the QC room:

-We currently have one Agilent based analytical testing station.
-It contains an HPLC, isocratic pump, VWD, and GC.
-An Eckert & Ziegler single lane TLC and dual channel radiation detectors provide for a plastic scintillator for the TLC and an NaI(Tl) scintillator for the radio-HPLC.
+We currently have two Agilent based analytical testing station.
+It contains an HPLC, quaternary pump, VWD, and GC.
+They also have a Eckert & Ziegler single lane TLC and a LabLogic single lane TLC, both with dual channel radiation detectors provide for a plastic scintillator for the TLC and an NaI(Tl) scintillator for the radio-HPLC.
+We have one networked Agilent GC and will be adding a 2nd unit shortly.
 Two -20˚C freezers, two 6˚C refrigerators, a room temperature incubator, a 37˚C incubator, two flammable liquids cabinets and control computers are also provided.
-High quality de-ionized water, Milli-Q grade, is provided by two Millipore Integreal 3 systems.
+High quality de-ionized water, Milli-Q grade, is provided by two Millipore Integral 3 systems.
 Adjacent to the QC/control area is a small materials storage room with a quarantine closet and quarantine freezer and refrigerator.

 All critical systems: HPLC, TLC, GC, water treatment, vacuum, house compressed air, etc. are under service contracts and are validated and certified.